jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 ### DebugNonSafepoint
 There is an interesting flag that modifiy slightly the behavior described above: `-XX:+DebugNonSafepoint`.
 This flag is recommended to collect more information when profile with some tools like...

+This flag is taken into account when the debug info recorder is created.

 debug info at safepoint
 issues with DebugNonSafepoint flag regarding stacktrace accuracy